 This project could not have a significant effect on the environment.
 This finding is based upon the criteria of the Guidelines of the State Secretary for Resources, Sections 15064 (Determining Significant Effect), 15065 (Mandatory Findings of Significance), and 15070 (Decision to prepare a Negative Declaration), and the following reasons as documented in the Initial Evaluation (Initial Study) for the project, which is attached.

-Mitigation measures are identified in this Initial Study to avoid potentially significant effects.
-See Section F on page 115.
+Mitigation measures are included in this project to avoid potentially significant effects.
+See Section F, page 117.